Medical Policy: 01.01.23

-Each user’s progress is carefully monitored with frequent adjustments made in the training program to accomadate each user’s individual requirements.
+Each user’s progress is carefully monitored with frequent adjustments made in the training program to accomodate each user’s individual requirements.
 Treatment sessions progress at a pace set by each user’s ability, skill and proficiency.

 To acquire a Parastep® Ambulation System an individual must participate in an approved Parastep® clinical training program and obtain a physicians prescription.

+Other (FES) devices have been developed for individuals with foot drop.
+Foot drop is caused by weakness in the foot and ankle, which is activated by the peroneal nerve that results in a decreased dorsiflexion and causes difficulty with ambulation.
+It can be caused by neurological conditions that include spinal cord injury (SCI), multiple sclerosis (MS), cerebrovascular accident (CVA) and cerebral palsy (CP).
+WalkAide® and the Bioness NESS L300™ (Innovative Neurotronics, Inc., Bethesda, MD) are examples of FES devices for foot drop.
 The NESS L300™ consists of three components: a functional stimulation cuff is worn by the individual by the individual just below the knee and holds the stimulation device and electrodes.
 The gait sensor is worn inside the individuals shoe and automatically detects different walking speeds and surface and sends a signal to the functional stimulation cuff to adjust the stimulation to the peroneal nerve to allow the individual’s gait to be adjusted.
 The control device allows the individual to turn the NESS L300™ on and off, as well as make stimulation adjustments.

-Another application of FNS/FES is to restore upper extremity functions such as grasp-release in individuals with CVA or SCI.
+Another application of FES is to restore upper extremity functions such as grasp-release in individuals with CVA or SCI.
 An example of FES device for the upper extremity is the NESS H200™ (Innovative Neurotronics, Inc., Bethesda, MD).
 It consists of two components, an orthosis and a control device.
 The orthosis fits on the individual’s hand and forearm and maintains the wrist in position to perform functional hand movements.
 It has electrodes that are in direct contact with the individuals forearm muscles.
 The control device has microprocessor that sends electrical impulses from the control device to the electrodes and stimulates the forearm muscles, causing muscle activation and the ability to pinch, grasp, and release.
-Based on the peer reviewed literature, the evidence for the use of FNS/FES devices for upper extremity function is limited by a small number of subjects and limited data demonstrating the clinical utility outside the clinical setting.
-The available evidence is insufficient to conclude the safety and effectiveness that FNS/FES improves health outcomes of providing upper extremity function.
+Based on the peer reviewed literature, the evidence for the use of FES devices for upper extremity function is limited by a small number of subjects and limited data demonstrating its utility outside the clinical setting.
+The available evidence is insufficient to conclude the safety and effectiveness that FES improves health outcomes of providing upper extremity function.